 “From ‘Big’ Dream to ‘Great’ Dream:

-The hypothesis is this: The individual dreamer may come into alignment with, or be seized by, a problem of such import that it presses for a solution.
+The premise I'd like to convey to you is this: The individual dreamer may come into alignment with, or be seized by, a problem of such import that it presses for a solution.
 The individual begins to struggle with, and chooses to live according to its mandate--either failing, or contributing a uniquely lived out solution to the problem needing resolution.
 Along with the tethering of the individual to the pressing and timely agenda, the process may result in the suspension of personal fulfillment, even personal welfare, as the life of the dreamer takes on the elements of an archetypal drama.
 I have also observed that the great dream inaugurates a process that eventually culminates in a later dream, thus establishing a "frame" within which the story proceeds from beginning to end, even though in another sense every stage of the process coinheres with each present moment.
 If an initial big dream announces the problem, the subsequent dream reveals, at least in metaphorical terms, a solution that may benefit all who become aware of the story.
 Through the dreamer's actions and through his or her willingness to share it, the dream drama can become a great dream.

 Carl Jung devoted a great deal of attention to the myth of the Fisher King, Parcifal and the quest for the Holy Grail.
 However, his wife Emma made the study of this particular myth her life work.
-The Grail Legend, which was completed upon Emma's death by her collaborator Marie- Louise von Franz, is perhaps the most important work on the topic, at least from the standpoint of analytical psychology.
+The Grail Legend, which was completed upon Emma's death by her collaborator Marie-Louise von Franz, is perhaps the most important work on the topic, at least from the standpoint of analytical psychology.
 Carl Jung believed that the life of Christ was the most important example of individuation in Western history.
 But he also believed that the story of Jesus left significant problems unresolved, in particular the place of power and the role of the feminine.
 He went on to say that the Grail myth, which arose in Europe in the late 12th century, was the most significant attempt to date to resolve the problems left unanswered by the life of Christ.

 If this is true, and I think it is, then coming into alignment with this myth and living out one's own version of the Grail quest, is a particularly ambitious (if conscious at all) and hazardous journey that is on the leading edge of our collective healing and evolution.
 For as Jung was so quick to point out, when we draw close to archetypal reality, we are exposed to great psychological potential and hazard.